 If you have a super high-energy pup, working dog, or intelligent yet mischevious fur baby on your hands, daycare might not be the best option.
 These dogs need high-intensity exercise and mental stimulation to feel tired and satisfied at the end of the day.
 Since daycare is essentially open play, it doesn’t always provide enough structure or stimulation, and dogs end up acting out.

-Hiking and Enrichment Classes have been shown to help these pups, and spending time in nature has been proven to improve dog’s wellbeing.
+Hiking and Group Classes have been shown to help these pups, and spending time in nature has been proven to improve dog’s wellbeing.
 If your dog comes home still wired after a day of daycare, then you may want to consider alternative activities.

 With these tips on hand, we trust you’ll pick the right daycare for you and your dog.
 If you have any more questions, anyone at Fitdog would be happy to assist!